 Case studies are similar to testimonials in that they provide audiences with an account of previous customer experiences with the brand.
 However, testimonials are typically basic interviews that function as little more than positive reviews.
 Case studies are more in-depth and concern the entire process that the customer went through.
 Basically, it’s a depiction of their buyer journey and how your business helped to fulfill their needs from beginning to end.
 This allows for an element of storytelling that’s much more engaging

-What are the Benefits of Using Case Studies?
+What are the Case Studies Benefits?

 Although case studies require a lot more effort to put together than the typical testimonial, it’s well worth the time and resources required.
 Many businesses will even produce their case studies as video content that their audiences can watch.
 The following are just a few of the benefits of creating case studies: